WizUI/WuiView/README.md

 ### disableScrolling

-The disableScrolling method can be used to disable scrolling events on a WUIView.
+The disableScrolling method can be used to disable scrolling events on a WuiView.

 Calling the method: